Roymprog/project2/doc/Design Project 2.md

 `has_and_belongs_to_many :programmes`

 The course list will be stored locally as lists on the device of the user.
 The list will be stored three times.
 Once for the "Courses I'm taking", for "Bookmarked courses" and for "Recently viewed courses".
+The local storing will be done by javascript.
+Deletion of 'Bookmarked courses' and 'Courses I'm taking' will also be handled by javascript.

 **Class staff:**